PhysicalBit7/notes/docs/OOP/26_Inheritance.md

 }
 ```

---
+---

-.blue[There might still be a monster lurking in the bushes...
+There might still be a monster lurking in the bushes...

-But we'll see more about that soon...]
+But we'll see more about that soon...